Lucas Barrios: International career

 Barrios started his dual citizenship process on 16 March 2010 hoping to get a chance to be in the 2010 FIFA World Cup which was granted on 8 April.
 He is the fourth Argentine to join the Paraguay National team along with Jonathan Santana, Néstor Ortigoza and Sergio Aquino.
 On 4 May 2010, Barrios was called up by trainer Gerardo Martino to join the Paraguay training camp for the World Cup.

 Los Guaraníes played five games in the tournament, bowing out in the quarter-finals to eventual winner Spain.
 In 2011, Barrios was a runner-up in the Copa América with the Paraguay national team, appearing as a substitute in the final loss to Uruguay.

 At the 2015 Copa América, Barrios made a substitute appearance against Argentina in Paraguay's opening match.
 After trailing 2–0 at half time, Barrios scored a 90th-minute equaliser in a 2–2 draw.
 On 20 June, he scored Paraguay's goal in a 1–1 draw with Uruguay which saw both teams progress to the knockout stage.

+Managerial career

+On 6 October 2025, Barrios returned to Sportivo Luqueño after being named manager of the club.